civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 26

-No execution shall issue on an **order made** against **a parliamentary entity** in garnishment proceedings permitted by this Part.
+No execution shall issue on an order made against a parliamentary entity in garnishment proceedings permitted by this Part.

-> **Explanatory Note**:
-> Existing text of section 26:
-> *Existing Text*:
-> > No execution shall issue on a judgment given against the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer in garnishment proceedings permitted by this Part.

 ### Section 101